 The present enrollment at Saint Jerome School is approximately 440 students.
 An all-day Pre-K program is available for 4 year olds and a 3 year old program runs 3 mornings.
 This program runs Monday through Friday from 8:30 AM to 2:30 PM.
 There are two full-day kindergartens.
 Throughout the school there are two classes per grade and the average class size is 20-25.

 A state of the art computer lab was installed in 1999 thanks to a Connelly Grant of $40,000.
 A new computer lab was installed during the summer of 2008 thanks in part to a grant from the Maurice Romy Foundation and our annual Race for Education.
 A new server was purchased at this time, also.
 All students in grades one through eight go to the lab once a week for instruction on the computer.
 By the time our students reach eighth grade they are learning how to develop a power point presentation.
 The classroom teachers work with the computer teacher to integrate the grade curriculum with computer skills.
 The computers in the Lab the classrooms and in the Library have access to the Internet.

 We have a music/art teacher who helps give the students an appreciation for the fine arts.
 We also have a full time physical education teacher.

-We also have a Youth Choir and a Hand Bell Choir.
-Both groups add to our liturgies on special school occasions and at parish masses on holidays and special occasions.
+A Youth Choir and a Hand Bell Choir add to our liturgies on special school occasions and at parish masses on holidays and special occasions.
 Each Spring, a Creative Arts Festival is held.
 The students art work is displayed and the different musical groups have the opportunity to entertain their families and friends.